serhanaya/JuliaML/NeuralNetwork/README.md

 import Nnet

-Nnet.testPerceptron()

-Nnet.testAdaline()
+NNet.testPerceptron()

+NNet.testAdaline()

+# TODO: NNet.testLMA()

+NNet.testBackpropagation()

+NNnet.testKohonen()
 ```

 Basic implementation is ready (tested).

 More comments on usage will be available soon.
-Advanced techniques will be implemented soon.
+Advanced techniques are implementing and testing.